codecentric/habitcentric/infrastructure/linkerd/README.md

 If you are using minikube, the addon manager will probably rollback any changes to the ingress controller again.
 In this case, please deactivate the addon manager addon.
-Please keep in mind to enable it again if you want to create a new minikube cluster or change addons in the existing one.
+Keep in mind to enable it again if you want to create a new minikube cluster or change addons in the existing one.

 ## habitcentric Deployment

 After installing Linkerd, the cluster is now ready to install our demo application: habitcentric.
-To do so, follow the instruction in the [corresponding repository](https://gitlab.com/habitcentric-infrastructure/hc-kubernetes) and choose the `linkerd` environment.
+To do so, follow the instructions in the [corresponding repository](https://gitlab.com/habitcentric-infrastructure/hc-kubernetes) and choose the `linkerd` environment.

-Once the deployment has finished, deploy the necessary ingress resources to access the application by running the following command:
+Once the deployment has finished, deploy the necessary ingress resources to access the application by running the following command from this directory:

 ```bash
 kubectl apply -f ingresses.yaml